panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 On the other side, JavaScript provides the [async/await](/javascript-async-await/) syntax to easily handle the asynchronous operations.

 In this post, I'm going to show the common scenarios how to use Fetch API with async/await syntax.
-The goal is to make you confident on how to fetch data, handle fetch errors, cancel a fetch request, and more.
+The goal is to make you confident on how to fetch data, handle fetch errors, cancel a fetch request, and more goodies.

+Before starting, I recommend [getting familiar](/javascript-async-await/) with `async/await` syntax, in case if you're not.
+In the examples below I'm going to use it extensively.

 ## 1. Simplest fetch request

 ## 2. Fetching JSON data